Constellation-Labs/metagraph-monitoring-service-package/README.md

 *   **`metagraph.id`**: The unique identifier for your metagraph.
 *   **`metagraph.name`**: The name of your metagraph.
 *   **`metagraph.version`**: The version of your metagraph.
 *   **`metagraph.default_restart_conditions`**: Specifies the conditions under which your metagraph should restart.
-These conditions are located in the directory: `src/jobs/restart/conditions`.
+These conditions are located in the directory: `src/monitor/restart/conditions`.
     *   By default, there are two conditions:
         *   `SnapshotStopped`: Triggers if your metagraph stops producing snapshots.
         *   `UnhealthyNodes`: Triggers if your metagraph nodes become unhealthy.
+*   **`metagraph.default_alert_conditions`**: Specifies when your metagraph should trigger alerts.
+These conditions are defined in the directory: `src/monitor/alerts/conditions`.
+    *   By default, there are two conditions:
+        *   `DiskSpaceLimit`: Alerts when the available disk space drops below the threshold set by `min_disk_space_percent`.
+        *   `OwnerWalletOutOfFunds`: Alerts when the metagraph owner’s wallet balance falls below the value defined by `min_owner_wallet_balance`.
 *   **`metagraph.layers`**: Details about your metagraph layers.
 Options include:
     *   **`ignore_layer`**: Set to `true` to disable a layer such as `currency-l1` or `data-l1`.
     *   **`ports`**: Lists public, p2p, and cli ports.